April 16, 2012

 $ apt-cache show forked-daapd

-this is to make sure the priorities that we define works as it should.
-If apt.conf file doesn’t exists then don’t bother with this step.
+1. Amend /etc/apt/apt.conf and comment out the line beginning with APT::Default-Release, this is to make sure the priorities that we define work as it should.
+If the apt.conf file doesn’t exist, then don’t bother with this step.

-which interferes with our priorities in case we have more than 2 repositories defined.
-In default stable install, we usually get two repositories defined for us i.e. stable and stable-updates.
-Adding the backports becomes third and hence its better to control priorities ourself rather than the tool (assuming we know what we are doing).
-I had lot of grief having this option hence, I personally prefer controlling through preferences.
+It’s recommended to comment the line APT::Default-Release, which interferes with our priorities in case we have more than 2 repositories defined.
+In a default stable install, we usually get two repositories defined for us, i.e. stable and stable-updates.
+Adding the backports becomes third and hence it’s better to control priorities ourselves rather than the tool (assuming we know what we are doing).
+I had a lot of grief having this option, hence, I prefer controlling through preferences.

-- Manually define our release priorities by adding following line to /etc/apt/preferences file
+1. Manually define our release priorities by adding the following line to /etc/apt/preferences file

 Package: *